+Cinderella Story

-Cinderella Story "The story of Park Avenue is the old story of Cinderella.
+"The story of Park Avenue is the old story of Cinderella.
 Yesterday a kitchen drudge of a street, today a resplendent princess; and the Fairy Godmother who waved the wand and wrought the change was electrification."
-Bartlet Maurice, Author The Most Striking Thing "...It is one of the most striking things about the terminal city that it will be an array of buildings without any real basements - without any basements that are really at the base of the buildings.
+Bartlet Maurice, Author

+The Most Striking Thing

+"...It is one of the most striking things about the terminal city that it will be an array of buildings without any real basements - without any basements that are really at the base of the buildings.
 In the buildings already completed, the Grand Central Palace, for instance, or the huge office building that accommodates the executive business of the road and the terminal, the 'basements' are on the fourth floor.
 They call these quarters 'basements' because they are dedicated to purposes usually fulfilled by basements.
-They have storage rooms, and they accommodate the big pipes from which radiate the myriad pipes to heat the rooms...
+They have storage rooms, and they accommodate the big pipes from which radiate the myriad pipes to heat the rooms..."
 The New York Times, February 2nd 1913

-Above: Grand Central Terminal

-(foreground) with the New York Central Building/Tower at the north end (ca. 1930) postcard

-featuring GCT and the NY Central building
+Above: Grand Central Terminal (foreground) with the New York Central Building/Tower at the north end (ca. 1930) Left: 1930s-era postcard featuring GCT and the NY Central building 282

 The Keystone

-283

 "...designed by Warren & Wetmore and completed in 1929, a perfect punctuation mark in the midst of Park Avenue's sobriety.
-The New York Central Building rose higher than the others, as befitted not only the railroad's headquarters but the building in the center of the avenue; it culminated in great pyramidal roof topped by an elaborate cupola.
+The New York Central Building rose higher than the others, as befitted not only the railroad's headquarters but the building in the center of the avenue; it culminated in a great pyramidal roof topped by an elaborate cupola.
 At the tower's base were set two great arches, vehicular tunnels which completed the impressive system of access and bypass roadways to bring traffic around the terminal.
-The building provided the perfect focus for the southward view from upper Park Avenue; it pulled the eye down that long line of apartment houses, gave it a moment of joy as it reached the avenue..."
+The building provided the perfect focus for the southward view from upper Park Avenue; it pulled the eye down that long line of apartment houses, gave it a moment of joy as it reached the exuberant top, then sent it on its way again, moving down the avenue..."

 Paul Goldberger, Architectural Critic